Halima-1/digital-card/README.md

 Vite – Fast development and build tool.

-CSS Modules / Tailwind (optional) – For styling.
+CSS Modules – For styling.